 On November 6th Friday, once again, he had filed an application before the special court seeking that he should be allowed to use a straw, sipper and winter clothes.
 The court directed the medical officer of the jail to respond to this and the matter will be next heard on 4 th December 2020.
 After seeing the continued denial of sipper, straw and blankets to Fr.
 Stan, National Platform for the Rights of the Disabled (NPRD) said “denial of the same constitutes a violation of his basic rights”.
 Following which NPRD also said, that they and other organizations will send sippers to Taloja jail for Fr.
 Stan.

 A campaign was launched pan-India to provide straws, sippers and blankets or warm clothes to Fr.
 Swamy at jail.
-People from all over India has begun to send straws and sipper, and even took screenshots order placed and posted on social media platforms.
+People from all over India had begun to send straws and sipper, and even took screenshots of the order placed and posted on social media platforms.
 Finally, Fr.
 Stan was allowed to have sipper.

 With the ongoing investigation in Elgar Parishad case, Fr.
 Stan Swamy, SJ was the 16th person to be arrested and charge sheeted under the Unlawful Activities and Prevention Act (under PM Narendra Modi’s BJP government).
 It should be noted that the 16 persons include some of India’s most respected scholars, lawyers, activists, including an aged radical poet.